jeniok12/golang-tdd-example/README.md

 Failed as expected.

-Now is the time to make this test pass.
-We Implementing the required route.
+Now it is time to make this test pass.
+We Implementing the required route:

 ```golang
 // routes.go